-The HTA standards applicable to this establishment are shown below.
-Individual standards which are not applicable to this establishment highlighted as grey text.
+The HTA standards applicable to this establishment are shown below; those not assessed during the inspection are shown in grey text.
+Individual standards which are not applicable to this establishment marked as 'N/A'.

-Consent standards C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice • Consent forms comply with the HTA's Code of Practice • Consent forms are in records and are made accessible to those using or releasing relevant material for a scheduled purpose • If the establishment obtains consent, a process is in place for acquiring consent in accordance with the requirements of the HT Act 2004 and the HTA's Codes of Practice • Where applicable, there are agreements with third parties to ensure that consent is obtained in accordance with the requirements of the HT Act 2004 and the HTA's Codes of Practice • Consent procedures have been ethically approved C2 Information about the consent process is provided and in a variety of formats • Standard operating procedures (SOPs) detail the procedure for providing information on consent • , Agreements with third parties contain appropriate information • Independent interpreters are available when appropriate • Information is available in suitable formats, appropriate to the situation • (Consent procedures have been ethically approved C3 Staff involved in seeking consent receive training and support in the implications and essential requirements of taking consent • : Standard operating procedures (SOPs) detail the consent process • Evidence of suitable training of staff involved in seeking consent • Records demonstrate up-to-date staff training • Competency is assessed and maintained
+Conse ent standards C1 Co Act) a C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice • Consent forms comply with the HTA's Code of Practice

+- Consent forms are in records and are made accessible to those using or releasing relevant material for a scheduled purpose - If the establishment obtains consent, a process is in place for acquiring consent in accordance with the requirements of the HT Act 2004 and the HTA's Codes of Practice - Where applicable, there are agreements with third parties to ensure that consent is obtained in accordance with the requirements of the HT Act 2004 and the HTA's Codes of Practice - Consent procedures have been ethically approved

+C2 Information about the consent process is provided and in a variety of formats

+- Standard operating procedures (SOPs) detail the procedure for providing information on consent - Agreements with third parties contain appropriate information - Independent interpreters are available when appropriate - Information is available in suitable formats, appropriate to the situation - Consent procedures have been ethically approved

+C3 Staff involved in seeking consent receive training and support in the implications and essential requirements of taking consent N/A

+- Standard operating procedures (SOPs) detail the consent process N/A - Evidence of suitable training of staff involved in seeking consent N/A - Records demonstrate up-to-date staff training N/A - Competency is assessed and maintained N/A